Report | Annual Statistical Risk Assessments

 Significant shifts in ranking

-We highlight three countries that moved up in our rankings substantially between the 2020–21 and 2021–22 assessments.
+We highlight three countries that moved up and one that moved down in our rankings substantially between the 2021–22 and 2022–23 assessments.

-The data used to produce this assessment is from 2020 (published by most sources in early- to mid-2021).
-This means that changes that occurred in 2021 are not captured in this risk assessment.
-To enable users to explore how such changes might affect a country’s risk estimate and ranking, our online platform has an interactive data tool that allows users to explore how changes to a country's risk factors would affect its risk of mass killing, holding all other variables constant.
+The data used to produce this assessment is from 2021 (published by most sources in early- to mid-2022).
+This means that changes that occurred in 2022 are not captured in this risk assessment.
+To enable users to explore how such changes might affect a country’s risk estimate and ranking, our online platform has an interactive data tool that allows users to explore how changes to a country’s risk factors would affect its risk of mass killing, holding all other variables constant.
 Users may want to:

-- Manually update country risk based on known changes (e.g., knowing that a coup occurred in a country, users can see how a change in that variable affects the risk and ranking)
+- Manually update country risk based on known changes (e.g., knowing that a coup occurred in a country, users can see how a change in that variable would affect the risk and ranking)

 - Adjust risk factor values where users disagree with a data source’s coding judgments

-Using the tool, we see, for example, that if political killings become systematic and incited or approved by top government leaders, the estimate would increase from 11 percent to 17 percent risk of a new mass killing.
-If civil society repression increases, the estimate would increase from 11 percent to 13 percent risk of a new mass killing.
-If both of these variables were to change, the new risk estimate for Afghanistan would go up to 20 percent, or about a one in five chance of a new mass killing.
+Using the tool, we see, for example, that if political killings become systematic and incited or approved by top government leaders, the estimate would increase from 2 percent to 4 percent risk of a new mass killing.
+If civil society repression were to increase, the estimate would increase from 2 percent to 3 percent risk of a new mass killing.
+If both of these variables were to change, the new risk estimate for Iran would go up to 5 percent, or about a one in 20 chance of a new mass killing—almost double the estimated risk calculated in this year’s assessment and among the top-20 highest risk countries.

 Early warning is a crucial element of effective atrocity prevention.
 The purpose of our statistical risk assessment is to provide one practical tool to the public for assessing risk in countries worldwide.
 This tool should enable policy makers, civil society, and other analysts to focus attention and resources on countries at highest risk, especially those not currently receiving sufficient attention.